Chinese Money Plant Losing Leaves? Fix Brown, Yellow & Drooping Leaves

 Fix: Adjust watering, check roots, and keep in a stable environment.

-- Maintain consistent care (water, humidity, no drafts).
+- Maintain consistent care (proper watering, adequate humidity, and protection from drafts).

 - Watering: Let soil dry slightly between waterings.